gbisaga/devops/aws-devops-allnotifications.md

 # Notifications and integrations

 ### API Gateway
-- Can create CloudWatch log integration
+- Can create CloudWatch log integration: 2 kinds
+  - Access logging - similar to access logs in Apache, etc.; can specify fields, or JSON/XML
+  - Execution logging - AWS-related logging of each execution
+- Access logging can done instead to Kinesis Data Firehose (but not both)
+- CloudWatch metrics generated

 ### ASG
 - CloudWatch alarms drive scaling with ALL dynamic policies